 New Construction or Renovation for Food Service Operations

 A Plan Review Questionnaire should be completed in the early design and planning process before actual construction begins.
 Contact coordinate with Jennifer Asbury to get a copy of the Plan Review Questionnaire form.

 Temporary Food Service Events

 Foodborne illness is relatively common and not generally life threatening, but it can seriously compromise the health of young children or anyone with a suppressed or stressed immune system.
 Norovirus is the most common cause of foodborne illness; Salmonella is the most frequently reported cause of foodborne illness.
 Foodborne related allergic reactions can be very serious or life threatening.
 Physical contaminants such as chemical (lighter fluid, pesticides), physical (glass, wood), or microbial (virus, bacteria, parasite) also contribute to foodborne illness.
-Use the Foodborne Illness Report Form if you suspect you have foodborne illness or a food related allergic reaction.
+Use the Foodborne Illness Report and Allergy Form if you suspect you have foodborne illness or a food related allergic reaction.

 Food Safety – Best practices

 The following is a partial overview intended to assist in preventing foodborne illness:

 - Microbes (including pathogens) grow rapidly on food items between the temperatures 41 °F and 135 °F. Meat, poultry, and eggs are commonly contaminated when they arrive from the supplier; therefore, temperature control is critical for slowing or preventing microbial growth.